BND Hamburger Icon

 Why Toast Is Best for Hardware

-We like that you can purchase the necessary hardware based on your restaurant’s size and type.
-You can customize your POS system further with accessories like flip stands, wall mounts and printers.
-Additionally, all Toast POS devices let customers make contactless payments, including near-field communication mobile payments
+Whether you run a food truck, cafe or sit-down restaurant, you’ll be able to get the hardware you need with Toast.
+You can purchase the devices that best suit your restaurant’s size and type and further customize your POS system with accessories like flip stands, wall mounts and printers.
+We also appreciate that all Toast POS devices let customers make contactless payments, including NFC mobile payments.

 TipTip